stereoket/cargo/README.md

     $.getById("row4").text = "Voila!";

-To remove/destroy an object storedin Cargo, use
+To remove/destroy a pointer stored in Cargo, use

     $.remove('foo');